djourd1/trainR2022/content/en/get_ready/_index.md

 ---
-title: Part 1: Getting ready
+title: "Part 1: Getting ready"
 type: book  # Do not modify.
 ---